rodohanna/Konfetti/README.md

 Click on `Load unpacked` and navigate to the `dist/` folder in the file explorer and confirm.

-The extension should work on a new tab(s).
+The extension should work in a new tab(s).

 Note: Make sure `Developer mode` has been enabled on the `chrome://extensions` page.